jido/INIT/README.md

 No it doesn't.

 There are already good choices; in many places XML and JSON are prevalent.
+For documents with a simple structure, even the relatively terse JSON syntax feels almost plump.

 The syntax of INIT is different.
 If you like it, use it – or else don't.